sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Ah.

 Well, you hadn't seen your own soul yet... and if it would help to understand things?
+Ralsei had seemed to understand you after checking your soul, way back when...

 You nodded.
 "Please, do what you must."